-And on August 12, 2012, hailstones the size of a golf balls battered Calgary, Alberta, Canada, for 10 minutes, causing $552 million in damage.
+- And on August 12, 2012, hailstones the size of golf balls battered Calgary, Alberta, Canada, for 10 minutes, causing $552 million in damage.

-The largest hailstone ever recorded fell during the summer time.
-On July 23, 2010, Lee Scott of Vivian, South Dakota, collected a monster stone measuring 7.87 inches in diameter – larger than a bowling ball – and weighing 1.9375 pounds.
+The largest hailstone ever recorded fell on July 23, 2010.
+Lee Scott of Vivian, South Dakota, collected a monster stone measuring 7.87 inches in diameter which weighed 1.9375 pounds.